howard8888/workspace/README.md

 Q: Are edges logical implications?
 A: No—edges encode weak, episode-level causality** (“then”), good for action and recall without heavy inference.

 Q: Why not store everything in the graph?
-A: Keeping symbols small avoids brittleness and keeps planning fast; the heavy 95% lives in engrams referenced by bindings.
+A: Keeping symbols small avoids brittleness and keeps planning fast, the heavy 95% lives in engrams referenced by bindings.

 Q: How does this help planning?
-A: BFS over a sparse adjacency list gives shortest-hop paths quickly; the graph is shaped for that.
+A: BFS over a sparse adjacency list gives shortest-hop paths quickly, the graph is shaped for that.

 ---